RyanBerliner/ryanberliner.github.io/_posts/2021-12-29-v0-js-bike-geometry.md

   <li>An interface to add any number of distortion map/type layers on top of each other.
 Right now the 2 are hardcoded.
 This leads into #2</li>
   <li>More geometry adjustments.
 Seat tube angle, reach, chainstay length, etc</li>
   <li>Some sort of read out of geometry numbers after adjustments.</li>
   <li>An optomized "animation" mode that pre-calculates each bit of a specific adjustment and lets you smoothly slide between the two in real time.
 Right now its all calculated  on demand and is slow beacuse of it.
-Likely this would be a bunch of pre-computed image tags.</li>
+Likely this would be a bunch of pre-computed image tags.
+The images could be created in browser, or before hand and served from a cdn.</li>
   <li>I wrote the initial interface for this 3 years ago in react.
 I think I was just starting to learn about react then, and wanted to practice... otherwise there is no good reason to use it here.
 Its a bit of a PITA for something like this because you are working directly with dom elements.
 I would probably want to drop react out of this.</li>
 </ol>